jina-ai/docs/chapters/evaluation/index.rst

 You might noticed that we defined ``Flow(inspect='HANG')`` in the above code example as inspect type.
 The :class:`FlowInspectType` has three types: ``HANG``, ``COLLECT`` and ``REMOVE``.
-The differences are shown in the figures blow:
+The differences are shown in the figures below:

 ``Flow(inspect='HANG')``